 Knowing the range of tariffs and fees placed on energy can inform you to make better decisions when selecting a provider.

-By understanding what types of tariffs apply to you, where they arise from and why, you can get to know your bill and become familiar with the system that serves up your power.
+When you understand what types of tariffs apply to you and from whence they arise, you can get to know your bill and become familiar with the system that serves up your power.

-There may also be information about how your final bill was calculated.
-Here there may be ‘usage and supply charges’ — these are tariffs.
+There may also be information about how your final bill was calculated, which may include "usage and supply charges".
+These are tariffs.

 Tariffs are prices set on your energy as it’s provided to ensure that the providers are making their money back.
 There are tariffs that apply to the inherent cost of electricity and delivering that electricity, and there are tariffs that apply to how much of that electricity you use.
 Customers who don’t have the option to switch providers or who are on a default, standard retail contract will likely only pay basic fixed and consumptive tariffs (read on below).

 - Fixed or basic charge: This tariff is there to make sure that each link in the energy chain – from generation to light switch – is kept alive and functioning.
 Once generated, electricity must be transported and converted many times along an intricate infrastructure of power poles, wires, transformers, substations and more.
 This infrastructure must be maintained and administered to, which requires customer-based funding at the end of the chain: and that means you.

 - The other names of the tariff also provide clues to its purpose: "service charge", "daily supply charge" or "service availability charge".